zoovasoup/odin-project-recipes/README.md

 # odin-project-recipes
-Project for The Odin Project foundation course  https://www.theodinproject.com/lessons/foundations-recipes

-this is a project for the odin project fundamental course about html
+this is a project assigment for the odin project fundamental course

+this project help learner to have better understanding about :
+- html formatting
+- git workflow